MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/compiler-support-for-type-traits-cpp-component-extensions.md

 ### <a name="remarks"></a>Açıklamalar

-(Bu özelliğin platforma özel açıklaması yoktur.)
+(Bu özellik için platforma özgü bir açıklama yoktur.)

 ### <a name="requirements"></a>Gereksinimler